abhinay/jmapreduce/README.md

 JMapReduce
 ==========

-JMapReduce provides a simple [mandy](http://github.com/forward/mandy "Mandy") like DSL to run map/reduce jobs on Hadoop in the JVM via JRuby.
+JMapReduce provides a simple DSL to run map/reduce jobs on Hadoop in the JVM via JRuby.
 Because it runs in the JVM, you have access to all the Java objects provided to the Map/Reduce jobs at runtime and can leverage other Java libraries inside your jobs.

 Install
 -------